Beyond Aggregates

 EXECUTE EmitCoupon(coupon_id := 'SUMMER-2026', quantity := 3);

-✓ CouponEmitted stream_id: SUMMER-2026 seq: 1 quantity: 3Alice builds her cart and applies the coupon:
+✓ CouponEmitted stream_id: SUMMER-2026 seq: 1 quantity: 3Alice builds her cart and applies the coupon (two steps — redeem then mark):

 EXECUTE AddItem(cart_id := 'CART-ALICE', product_id := 'WIDGET-A', quantity := 2, price := 25.00);EXECUTE AddItem(cart_id := 'CART-ALICE', product_id := 'GADGET-B', quantity := 1, price := 75.00);

-Section titled “Why This Matters”The Cart aggregate was never touched.
+Section titled “Why This Matters”The Cart aggregate was never modified.
 The coupon feature was added by:

 - Registering a new

-No existing code was modified.
+No existing code was changed.
 No saga was introduced.
 No compensation logic was needed.

 | Traditional Approach | DeQL Approach |